 G7 finance ministers plan call on Tuesday on coronavirus

-G7 finance ministers are expected to hold a conference call on Tuesday to discuss measures to deal with the economic impact of the coronavirus outbreak, three sources told Reuters.
+G7 finance ministers are expected to hold a conference call on Tuesday to discuss measures to deal with the economic impact of the coronavirus outbreak, people familiar with the arrangements told Reuters.
+The call is planned for 1200 GMT (7 a.m.
+EST), two and a half hours before U.S. stock markets open, sources in France and Italy said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)